marcmelendez/brailleplot/README.md

 ![Brailleplot](Brailleplot.png)

-A colour graphics library for the Linux terminal using Braille dots as pixels.
+A simple colour graphics library for the Linux terminal using Braille dots as pixels.

 ## Examples